downflux/go-orca/README.md

 may contain bugs.
 We welcome contributions in the form of new issues and pull requests.

+This project was created after endlessly consulting the canonical implementation [github.com/snape/RVO2](https://github.com/snape/RVO2) and follows the general shape of the reference.
+General improvements lie in abstracting away some code and documenting a number of assumptions the reference implementation makes.

 ## Background

 ORCA is useful for local collision avoidance in large systems.
-The current ["canonical" implementation][4] lacks documentation, and is rather opaque. go-orca aims to be a re-implementation of the ORCA algorithm with better documentation and API.
+This repository aims to be an implementation of the ORCA algorithm with much improved documentation and API.

 More prosaic documentation of this library will be made available at